erick805/rickylau-dev/content/blog/about-me/index.md

 In my free time, I am also a co-organizer and moderator of a Developer Circle in NYC, a localized community of Innovators hoping to spread the awareness of modern web development and emerging technology such as machine learning and artificial intelligence.

-Always eager and hungry to learn, I am driven by incremental progress to unbox complex problems and hope to bring the world closer together through social value, physical and mental betterment, community, and empowerment.
+Always eager and hungry to learn, I am driven by incremental progress to unbox complex problems and hope to bring the world closer together through social value, physical & mental betterment, community, and empowerment.

 -RL